WOHL LAB

 • bulk and single-cell RNA-sequencing

-• light damage model
+• light damage as a model for dry AMD

-• OCT
+• OCT in vivo imagng

-• ERG
+• Electroretinography

 • protein assays

-• fluorescence microscopy including time-lapse and confocal laser scanning microscopy
+• fluorescence microscopy, including time-lapse and confocal laser scanning microscopy

 and much more.

-Ongoing research based on PREVIOUS work
+PREVIOUS work

 microRNA sets in Müller glia, neurons, and retinal progenitor cells (RPCs).